UPDATED AUGUST 2025

 71-years old | Detroit, Michiganicon

-Elizabeth Rivera, 71-years old, was mauled to death by up to four family pit bulls at her southwest Detroit home in the 2000 block of Ferdinand Street.
-Sgt.
-Michael Woody of Detroit Police said a family pit bull attacked the woman, knocking her down then attacked her throat, severing her jugular vein.
+Elizabeth Rivera, 71-years old, was mauled to death by up to four family pit bulls at her southwest Detroit home.
+Police were dispatched to a home in the 2000 block of Ferdinand Street around 8:00 pm.
+Sergeant Michael Woody with the Detroit Police Department said a family pit bull attacked the woman, knocking her down then attacked her throat, severing her jugular vein.
 She died at the scene.
-Rivera's granddaughter arrived home and discovered her lifeless body on the home's first floor.
+Rivera's granddaughter arrived home and found her lifeless body on the home's first floor.
 After an autopsy, the Wayne County Medical Examiner's Office said that Rivera died of "crush injury to the neck."
-The manner of death was ruled an accident.
+The manner of death was an accident.
 Family members said the pit bulls belonged to Rivera's daughter and her daughter's boyfriend.
 Several years ago, Rivera was severely bitten in the face by a different pit bull owned by the same couple, relatives said.
 Rivera underwent extensive surgeries and skin grafts after the earlier attack.
 That pit bull was put down, family members said.
 On July 16, one or more pit bulls owned by the same family members killed Rivera. [source citations]

 Date of death: July 16, 2016 Chained: No